-For the purpose of assessing whether the expiration of the measures would lead, or would be likely to lead, to the continuation or recurrence of dumping, the Commission has ascertained variable factors in respect of the inquiry period relevant to the taking of the measures.
+For the purpose of assessing whether the expiration of the measures would lead, or would be likely to lead, to the continuation or recurrence of dumping, the Commission has established variable factors in respect of the inquiry period relevant to the taking of the measures.

 The Commission has found that the variable factors have changed for the exporters verified as part of this continuation inquiry.
-The ascertained dumping margins are summarised in Table 8 below.
+Dumping margins calculated on the basis of these variable factors are summarised in Table 8 below.